Home Compare CTAS vs GGG

 Cintas vs Graco: Which Stock Looks Stronger in 2026?

-Cintas holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Cintas holds the cleaner structural position, with the lead spread across growth and profitability.
 Graco still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

 The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-The overall score gap is 11 points in favour of Cintas Corporation.
+Cintas Corporation leads by 10 points on the overall comparison score.

 Trajectory Similarity